-Q: What should I bring to Uganda?
+Q: What should I bring to Uganda for wildlife viewing and gorilla trekking?

 A: When traveling to Uganda, make sure to bring solid walking shoes/boots, sun glasses and enough sun screen.
 Do not forget insect repellent, your camera, rain gear, and binoculars.
 As far as clothing goes, please bring comfortable boots, preferably two or three pairs.
 Shorts and long trousers in khaki or olive are a good choice as well as t-shirts and shirts.
 The mornings and the evenings can be rather cold, so make sure to also bring clothing for that!